Cornwall’s Best Afternoon Teas

-Carnewas Tea Room, Bedruthan Steps (dramatic cliff walk nearby)
+Carnewas Tea Room, Bedruthan Steps (Muddy fave, dramatic cliff walk nearby)

-The next one comes courtesy of fellow blogger Rachel of The Little Pip.
-Plumping for this traditional tea room at the start (or end) of the stunning Bedruthan Steps walk, she says, “My favourite afternoon tea is at the distinctly low-fi tea room at Carnewas at Bedruthan Steps – better than any of the big hotels I’ve been to.”
-A big claim, firmly backed up by the gushing cream tea reviews on their Facebook page.
-I’m there!
+The next one is mine and I’ve plumped for this traditional tea room at the start (or end) of the stunning Bedruthan Steps walk.
+This distinctly low-fi tea room is at Carnewas at Bedruthan Steps – but just as good as any of the big hotels.
+A big claim but it’s firmly backed up by the gushing cream tea reviews on their Facebook page.

 Berryfields Farm, Porthcothan (north coast camping spot)

-Duchy of Cornwall Nursery, Lostwithiel (overlooking Fowey & Restormel Castle)
+Duchy of Cornwall Nursery, Lostwithiel (Muddy fave, overlooking Fowey & Restormel Castle)

-Another top tip from Muddy readers is the cafe at Duchy of Cornwall Nursery, with views down to Fowey and Restormel Castle.
+Another Muddy fave is the cafe at Duchy of Cornwall Nursery, with views down to Fowey and Restormel Castle.
 It’s is one of the largest and most well-respected nurseries in the South West and a perfect place to come for a few special plants in the spring time.
-Cream tea (£5.95) is a speciality at the cafe or choose, the fancier afternoon tea for a special occasion, with optional prosecco or warm winter Pimms (£19.95).
+Cream tea is a speciality at the cafe or choose, the fancier afternoon tea for a special occasion, with optional Prosecco, all served on red stripy Cornishware china.